Four reasons why you should you try cyclocross racing this winter

-What is cyclocross you may ask?
-Cyclocross is a unique discipline of bike racing that features often muddy courses with varying terrain and obstacles packed into a short, spectator-friendly layout.
-Where you'll sprint full gas from start to finish in a fast and furious hour or so of racing.
-It's off-road, drop-bar bike mayhem that is likely to be some of the best racing you'll ever do on a bike.
+For the uninitiated, cyclocross is a unique mainly winter discipline of bike racing featuring muddy courses, with varying terrain and obstacles packed into a short, spectator-friendly layout.
+It's full gas from start to finish in a fast and furious hour or so of racing.
+It's off-road, drop-bar bike mayhem that is likely to be some of the best fun and fast and furious racing you'll ever do on a bike.

-So ask yourself the question, as deep winter takes hold, would you rather be indoors plodding away on a turbo trainer bored and sweaty in your pain cave or worse, riding treacherous winter roads as you try to keep in shape during the off-season?
+The CX season is upon us and deep winter will soon take hold, so ask yourself these questions, would you rather be indoors plodding away on a turbo trainer?
+Bored and sweaty in your pain cave or worse, riding treacherous winter roads as you try to keep in shape during the off-season?
+Or...

-When there's another way to retain that summer fitness, even improve it and that will have you chasing down your rivals in winter gloop as fans, friends and family cheer you on.
-You'll have fun and make new CX friends, more than likely crash while you'll learn new bike skills and you'll find mud in places you haven't before but love every single minute of it because cross is boss and here's why you need to try it this winter.
+Would you rather retain your summer fitness, even improve it, and learn new bike skills while you chase down your rivals in winter mud with fans, friends and family cheer you on (sometimes laughing at you and ripping your performance to shreds).
+You'll have fun and make new CX friends, more than likely crash and you'll find mud in places you haven't before, but love every single minute of it because cross is boss and here are our five reasons why you need to try it this winter.

-You'll make new friends before and during a race (Image credit: Paul Brett)
+You'll make new friends before and during a CX race (Image credit: Paul Brett)

 1. The competition is real